Understanding the Differences Between Industrial Marketing & Consumer Marketing

 Longer Sales Cycles

 One of the most immediately obvious differences between consumer marketing and industrial marketing is the longer sales cycle.
 Consumers often make purchases on the spot, or with less than a few days consideration.
 Industrial purchases are different.
 Buyers make calculated decisions, often after a lengthy review process, analysis, and comparison between similar products.
 As a result, industrial marketers that are expecting fast sales from marketing investments are going to be disappointed.
-Instead, industrial marketers should prepare for more lengthy nurture-based approach to growing revenue.
+Instead, industrial marketers should prepare for a more lengthy nurture-based approach to growing revenue.

 Buying in Teams